-We’ve talked it up enough, so without further ado, here is the inaugural video post on our blog: a tour of Miss M’s room full of love.
+We’ve talked it up enough, so without further ado, here is the inaugural video post on our blog: a tour of a room full of love, AKA Miss M’s bedroom.
+I hope you can see how a child’s nursery has transitioned to a young girl’s bedroom and how the art and decorations have grown with her.

 I hope you all realise how nervous I was about making this video.
 My camera and editing skills obviously still need some work.
 I have also poured so much love into so many – perhaps too many – little things that make the room unique.
 Until now, the room hasn’t been seen by more than a couple of handfuls of people, and I was nervous about what you might say.